sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5/docs/hardware_overview.md

 ## U.FL Connector
-Users will need to connect a compatible GPS antenna to the `ANT1` U.FL connector.
+Users will need to connect a compatible GNSS antenna to the `ANT1` U.FL connector.
 The type of antenna used with the mosaic-X5 module affects the overall accuracy of the positions calculated by the GNSS receiver.

 - An active antenna often features a [LNA](https://en.wikipedia.org/wiki/Low-noise_amplifier "low-noise amplifier").
 This allows the module to boost the signal received by the GNSS module without degrading the [SNR](https://en.wikipedia.org/wiki/Signal-to-noise_ratio Signal-to-noise ratio).
 - The more bands an antenna supports, the greater the performance.